tiny-dancer/notes/runiac_origin_story.md.1.md

 ## Runiac

-Runiac was born to improve the experience developing and deploying infrastructure as code.

 We like to think of it as what expo did for react native and what webpack did for front end, runiac is doing for terraform, arm templates, and other iac.